binge-plus/BINGE-INFRA/README.md

 ---

-## Step 2: Clone the Project and Make Necessary Modifications
+## Step 2: Configure your variables

-Update the following:
+Update the values in `variables.tf` to match your environment:

-- Instance name
+- Project ID
-- Machine type (e.g., `e2-medium`)
-- Firewall rules and ports
-- Artifact Registry name and description
+- Region and zone

-> ⚠️ **Note:** Do not modify the GitHub Actions workflow unless absolutely necessary.
-It is already configured for your project hierarchy.
+- Instance configuration
+- SSH credentials

 ---